 Back with more in a moment.

-Hey everybody, Jay Seculin for Sean Hannity.
+Jay Seculan for Sean Hannity.

-I'll be back Tuesday celebrating the Memorial Weekend, as we all should be, celebrating the men and women that serve.
+He'll be back Tuesday celebrating the Memorial Weekend, as we all should be, celebrating the men and women that serve.

-We're gonna talk about NATO right now, and I want to do this because the president issued some strong statements, and we're gonna also talk about messaging because there is, as I said, a kind of a media filibuster going on.
+We're going to also talk about messaging because there is, as I said, kind of a media filibuster going on.

 So whatever the president said, he's made strong statements in Riyadh, strong statements in Bethlehem, strong statements and NATO.